Emergence of $^4$H $J^\pi=1^-$ resonance in contact theories: Theory and numerical methods

-Employing the above interaction we extract the triton-neutron scattering parameters ($a_L$ and $r_L$) for $L=0$ and $L=1$ trough the effective range expansion (ERE) around the triton-neutron threshold:
+The triton-neutron scattering parameters ($a_L$ and $r_L$) for $L=0$ and $L=1$ are then found trough the effective range expansion (ERE) about the triton-neutron threshold:

 where $\delta_L$ is the triton-neutron phase-shift at angular momentum $L$ and $k$ is the relative momentum of the fragments in the center-of-mass frame.
-Resonances will, therefore, emerge as poles of the system's $T$-matrix
+Resonances will, therefore, emerge as poles of the system's $T$-matrix:

-where $\mu \approx 3/4 m$ is the reduce mass of the n$^3$H system and can be extracted either by fitting phase shifts to the ERE formula or directly through solving the Schr\"odinger equation for complex energies.
-From a theoretical point of view, extracting the resonance energy with the two methods is not equivalent.
+Here, $\mu \approx 3/4 m$ is the reduce mass of the n$^3$H system.
+These poles can be extracted either by fitting phase shifts to the ERE formula or from a direct solution of the Schr\"odinger equation at complex energies.
+We note that the two resonance-extraction methods are not equivalent.

-Solving the Schr\"odinger equation for complex energies is affected by the \eftnopi LO truncation error ($\xi_{\eftnopi}\approx k_{\rm res}/m_\pi\sim80\%$), while extracting the resonance position using the ERE of the triton-neutron phase shift and using RGM formalism (see below) is equivalent to the halo-EFT expanded around the n$^3$H treshold.
-In the latter case, a new scale, the breaking momentum of $^3$H, is introduced at $K_{d-n}\simeq94$ MeV/c.
-Since the scattering parameters are extracted using \eftnopi at LO we expect the two methods to agree inside the truncation error $\xi_{Halo}\approx k^*_{res}/K_{d-n}\simeq70\%$ using only the scattering volume and $\xi_{Halo}^2$ if the effective range $r_1$ is also included in the ERE.
+Solving the Schr\"odinger equation for complex energies is affected by the \eftnopi~LO truncation error ($\xi_{\eftnopi}\approx k_{\rm res}/m_\pi\sim80\%$) , while extracting the resonance position using the ERE of the triton-neutron phase shift is equivalent to the halo-EFT expanded around the n$^3$H threshold.
+In the latter case, a new scale, the breakdown momentum of $^3$H, is introduced at $K_{d-n}\simeq94$ MeV/c.
+Yet another scale is given by the deuterium-dineutron threshold in the SU(4) case (assuming shallow dimers with $B_2\approx2$~MeV) $K_{d-d}\simeq87\text{MeV/c}$.
+Since the scattering parameters are extracted using \eftnopi~at LO, the two methods are expected to agree up to corrections of the order $\xi_{Halo}\approx k^*_{res}/K_{d-n}\simeq70\%$ ($\xi_{Halo}\approx k^*_{res}/K_{d-d}\simeq86\%$ for an ERE truncated after the scattering volume.
+If the effective range $r_1$ is included, one expects $(\xi_{Halo})^2$.